Bangor Disability Attorney

 You're dealing with a disability.
 You might have been employed in Bangor, Maine for years and in a moment's notice you are unable to work anymore.
 Or maybe your disability has developed over time.
 In either case, you should not hesitate to speak with the Law Offices of Joe Bornstein.
 We are disability attorneys who fight aggressively to help people in Bangor and throughout the state obtain benefits.

-Whether you are looking for Social Security Disability Insurance benefits or Supplemental Security Income, you will feel confident knowing you have a law firm that has been representing clients for more than over 40 years.
+When you are looking for Social Security Disability Insurance benefits, you will feel confident knowing you have a law firm that has been representing clients for more than over 45 years.

 Q&A with a Bangor disability attorney

 - What types of disability claims do you handle?

 - Can you help if my claim was denied?

 - How much does your law firm charge?